ropensci/quadkeyr/README.md

 1.  [**Convert a QuadKey to a Simple Features data.frame (and more)**](https://docs.ropensci.org/quadkeyr/articles/quadkey_to_sf_conversion.html) `quadkeyr` provides functions to convert a QuadKey to a `sf` POINT data.frame or `sf` POLYGON data.frame.
-Additionally, all the R functions described in the [official documentation](https://learn.microsoft.com/en-us/bingmaps/articles/bing-maps-tile-system)
+Additionally, it offers all the R functions described in the official documentation in the [official documentation](https://learn.microsoft.com/en-us/bingmaps/articles/bing-maps-tile-system)
-    to convert QuadKeys to and from tiles, pixels and geographic coordinates are available.
+    for converting QuadKeys to and from tiles, pixels, and geographic coordinates.

 <img src="vignettes/workflow_quadkey.png" width="80%" style="display: block; margin: auto;" />